needle-mirror/com.unity.game.foundation/Documentation~/Tutorials/02-PlayingWithRuntimeItem.md

 ### The Data Layer

-Game Foundation is the general API to manipulate your items, but it needs a source to load the data, and a destination to push the states of its items.
+While Game Foundation provides general APIs to manipulate your items, it needs a source to load the data, and a destination to push the states of its items.

+Given the different needs in game development in terms of loading / saving data, for example storing it locally on the device vs. remotely on a cloud storage, we want to provide a good abstraction so that our implementation can be built without too much assumptions on the underlying data storage and protocal.

 The [data layer] fulfills this role.
 It gives Game Foundation a [catalog] of the static data, and Game Foundation notifies it of all the instance data it creates, modifies, or destroys.